Reviews You Can Rely On

 Credit: Jack Cramer

-Though we like the interesting shape of the Nemo bags, their insulation is not particularly lofty, and the other materials aren't exceptionally soft.
-The final standout in this metric is the Western Mountaineering MegaLite, which covers these bases.
+Though we like the unique shape of the Nemo bags, the insulation is not as lofty as it appears, and the other materials aren't exceptionally soft.
+The final standout in our comfort tests is the Western Mountaineering MegaLite, which covers all the bases.
 Its 850+ fill power down and 12-denier ExtremeLite fabric combine to create a cozy cocoon of luxurious loft.
 While it has some of the most space around the shoulders and torso, the standard tapered mummy shape and narrow footbox won't be appreciated by everyone.

 backpacking sleeping bag - ultra-premium loft on the left, regular loft on the right.